jordansissel/sysadvent/2011/10/article.md

 before analysing it at scale: **start small, understand the structure of your data, play with it**.

-There is not much analysis we can do at this point, unless we refine the parsing of the log file.
-Pig supports regular expressions, which is what we’ll use.
-Before I go into more detailed examples, let me say that I advise you to become familiar with the [Pig tutorial](https://cwiki.apache.org/PIG/pigtutorial.html) and the Pig Latin reference manuals ([manual 1](http://pig.apache.org/docs/r0.7.0/piglatin_ref1.html) and [manual 2](http://pig.apache.org/docs/r0.7.0/piglatin_ref2.html)).
+There is not much analysis we can do at this point unless we refine the parsing of the log file.
+Pig supports regular expressions, so we’ll use that.
+Before I go into more detailed examples, let me say that I advise you to become familiar with the [Pig tutorial](https://cwiki.apache.org/PIG/pigtutorial.html) and the Pig Latin reference manuals, ([manual 1](http://pig.apache.org/docs/r0.7.0/piglatin_ref1.html) and [manual 2](http://pig.apache.org/docs/r0.7.0/piglatin_ref2.html)).

 We first register the "piggybank", which is a collection of useful Pig functions exposed via a jar file which gets installed automatically with Pig in EMR.
-We import the EXTRACT function which allows us to use regular expressions for parsing the Pig relation.
-We then go through each tuple of the relation (with the FOREACH statement) and split it into fields by means of a threatening-looking regular expression which will match all lines that contain a destination email address (a "to" field).
+We import the `EXTRACT` function which allows us to use regular expressions for parsing the Pig relation.
+We then go through each tuple of the relation (with the `FOREACH` statement) and split it into fields by means of a threatening-looking regular expression which will match all lines that contain a destination email address (a "to" field).

 Note that you need to escape the backslash everywhere.
-We save the result of this processing into another relation called LOGS_BASE.
+We save the result of this processing into another relation called `LOGS_BASE`.

     grunt> REGISTER file:/home/hadoop/lib/pig/piggybank.jar;
     grunt> DEFINE EXTRACT org.apache.pig.piggybank.evaluation.string.EXTRACT();